 \section{Re-calibration of the neon chain}

 Being a light element in which optical isotope shifts for several proton-rich isotopes were measured~\cite{2008-Ne,2011-Ne}, the neon chain plays a key role in this work.
-We now show that incorporating a recent novel measurement of the bound-electron g-factor isotope shift in hydrogen-like neon significantly improves the radii of the entire chain, which harbors important proton-rich isotopes taking part in the mirror fit.
+I now show that incorporating a recent novel measurement of the bound-electron g-factor isotope shift in hydrogen-like neon significantly improves the radii of the entire chain, which harbors important proton-rich isotopes taking part in the mirror fit.

-First, we comment on the reference radius of the $^{20}$Ne nucleus.
+First, I comment on the reference radius of the $^{20}$Ne nucleus.
 It is given in Tab.~\ref{tab:rad} as $r_{20}=3.001(6)\,$fm.
 Its uncertainty is mostly from experiment, and with equal contributions from nuclear polarization, and charge distribution parametrization.
 It is also in agreement with $r_{20}=3.006(5)$~fm from Ref.~\cite{2004-NeFrick}, which is estimated from the corresponding BER using a two-parameter Fermi distribution with surface thickness $t=2.3\,$fm.
-We estimated the uncertainty by changing $t$ by $10\%$, while keeping $r_{20}\sim3.0\,$fm and recording the variation in $v$.
+I estimated the uncertainty by changing $t$ by $10\%$, while keeping $r_{20}\sim3.0\,$fm and recording the variation in $v$.
 Another radius can be found in a recent compilation $r_{20}=3.0055(21)\,$fm~\cite{2013-AM}, with uncertainty smaller than the quadratic sum of experimental and nuclear polarization uncertainties.
-This is an example of how aggressive the uncertainties quoted in~\cite{2013-AM} are.
-It is worth noting that we estimate a smaller radius than the others.
-The reason for this is that we calculated the calibration factor $v=2.4(1.1)$ from the three Fermi distribution parameters given in~\cite{1987-VJV} (Denoted by Ref. ``Be85"), due to the relatively high $q_{eff}=1.8\,$fm$^{-1}$ range covered.
+It is worth noting that I estimate a smaller radius than the others.
+The reason for this is that I calculated the calibration factor $v=2.4(1.1)$ from the three Fermi distribution parameters given in~\cite{1987-VJV} (Denoted by~``Be85"), due to the relatively high $q_{eff}=1.8\,$fm$^{-1}$ range covered.
 Adopting the charge distributions from either \cite{1981-NeScat} or \cite{1971-NeScat}, which only extend to $q_{eff}=1\,$fm$^{-1}$, results in $v\sim5$ giving $r_{20}=3.009\,$fm.
 The $0.3\%$ difference in the radius obtained using $v$-factors from different scattering experiments is a testament to the importance of accounting for uncertainty in the charge distribution.
 The lack of high momentum transfer scattering data in $^{22}$Ne prevents us from estimating its radius directly from its Barrett radius given in~\cite{2004-NeFrick}.
 Assuming $v_{22}=v_{20}\pm0.5$, in line with the isotopic variations from Tab.~\ref{tab:v}, returns a difference